Carlee Russell appeared at home after vanishing while reporting lost child

 To their surprise, it was Russell — alone.

-Russell has since been taken to a hospital for evaluation.
-The details of Russell's condition, how she returned home or what happened in the roughly 48 hours that she went missing remains unclear as of Sunday afternoon.
+Russell was evaluated at a hospital and had returned home as of Sunday afternoon.
+Police said they have received an initial statement from Russell since her return but they have not disclosed information about Russell's condition, how she returned home or what happened in the roughly 48 hours when she went missing.

+"We celebrate with the Russell family on her safe return," Lt.
+Daniel Lowe of the Hoover Police Department said in a press release.

 Russell's mother did not immediately respond to NPR's request for comment.